The Assassination of Charlie Kirk and How People Like Him Suffer Through Threats in Silence

 Last year made it clear.
 The two attempted assassinations of then-candidate Donald Trump were met with wide celebration on social media.
 On BlueSky and Reddit, hundreds of ultra-viral posts openly urged for Trump to be finished off.
 When Luigi Mangione allegedly murdered UnitedHealthcare CEO Brian Thompson in December 2024, he became an instant left-wing celebrity folk hero.

-I briefly considered moving back to the U.S. in 2021 when riots slowed and the threats somewhat faded.
-Then in August 2021, a West Linn-Wilsonville School District teacher showed up at my parents’ home in an Antifa shirt, intent on killing me with weapons.
+I left Portland and in August 2021, a then-West Linn-Wilsonville School District teacher showed up at my parents’ home in an Antifa shirt, intent on killing me with weapons.

 From the Portland Police report: